Disaster Case Management

 - Client advocacy if necessary

-Learn more about Disaster Case Management: Federal Immediate Disaster Case Management Concept of Operations
+Learn more about Disaster Case Management: 2015 Immediate Disaster Case Management Concepts of Operations

 Prior to Hurricanes Katrina and Rita, there was no federal authority to fund disaster case management.
 Consequently, case management relied on donations and volunteers.
 Many of those affected were already depending on federal assistance programs or suddenly found themselves in need of human or medical services.
 A case management system was necessary to manage these large scale displacements.
 Specifically, the system needed to assess individual and family needs and connect people with the appropriate services both in the short and long term.